 The full name for standard deviation is "standard deviation from the mean."
 If you break that down, "standard" just means it's typical, "deviation" means that you expect it to be off from the mean, just by chance.
 So "standard deviation from the mean" states that the data will be away from the mean.

-Here is what the formula to find the standard deviation of a sample looks like:
+Here is what the formula looks like:

 FORMULA TO KNOW